asyncapi/spec/spec/asyncapi.md

 A receiver is a type of application that is receiving [messages](#definitionsMessage) from [channels](#definitionsChannel).
 A receiver MAY receive from multiple channels depending on the [server](#definitionsServer), protocol, and the use-case pattern.
 A receiver MAY forward a received message further without changing it.
 A receiver MAY act as a consumer and react to the message.
 A receiver MAY act as a processor that, for example, aggregates multiple messages in one and forwards them.

 ### <a name="definitionsMessage"></a>Message
 A message is the mechanism by which information is exchanged via a channel between [servers](#definitionsServer) and applications.
 A message MUST contain a payload and MAY also contain headers.
 The headers MAY be subdivided into [protocol](#definitionsProtocol)-defined headers and header properties defined by the application which can act as supporting metadata.
 The payload contains the data, defined by the application, which MUST be serialized into a format (JSON, XML, Avro, binary, etc.).
-Since a message is a generic mechanism, it can support multiple interaction patterns such as event, command, request, or response.
+Since a message is a generic mechanism, it can support multiple interaction patterns such as event, command, request, or reply.

+#### <a name="definitionsReplyMessage"></a>Reply message
+A reply is a special type of message used in the request-reply interaction pattern and can only be used in combination with a request message.
+In the request-reply interaction pattern, messages are defined as follows: [Sender](#definitionsSender) sends a request message and waits for a reply message, while [Receiver](#definitionsReceiver) receives the request message and responds with a reply message.

 ### <a name="definitionsChannel"></a>Channel
 A channel is an addressable component, made available by the [server](#definitionsServer), for the organization of [messages](#definitionsMessage).
 [Sender](#definitionsSender) applications send messages to channels and [receiver](#definitionsReceiver) applications receive messages from channels.
 [Servers](#definitionsServer) MAY support many channel instances, allowing messages with different content to be addressed to different channels.
 Depending on the [server](#definitionsServer) implementation, the channel MAY be included in the message via protocol-defined headers.